m4c0/lingo/README.md

 # lingo

-Personal experiments with language parsing
+Personal experiments with language parsing.

+More a way of learning languages than actually using it to parse anything.